-Q 26 : Can employers unilaterally change the status of employees to self-employed persons?
+Q 26 : Can employers unilaterally change the status of employees to self-employed persons/contractors?

-A 26 : An employer should not unilaterally change the status of his employee to a self-employed person.
-Otherwise, the employee may claim against the employer for remedies under the Employment Ordinance and common law.
+A 26 : An employer should not unilaterally change the status of his employee to a self-employed person/contractor.
+Otherwise, the employee may, depending on the circumstances, lodge a claim for remedies against the employer for unreasonable variation of the terms of the employment contract under the Employment Ordinance3.

-If an employee intends to change his status to a self-employed person, he must carefully assess the pros and cons involved, including the employment rights and benefits that he may lose in such a change.
+If an employee intends to change his status to a self-employed person/contractor, he must carefully assess the pros and cons involved, including the employment rights and benefits that he may lose in such a change.

-If in essence there exists an employer-employee relationship between the parties, even though the employee is called or described as a self-employed person in the contract, the employer is still required to fulfil his responsibilities under the relevant legislation by paying back statutory benefits retroactively to the employee who is falsely labelled as a self-employed person.
-The employer may also be liable to criminal sanctions for contravention of the relevant legislation.
+If in essence there exists an employer-employee relationship between the parties, even though the employee is called a self-employed person or a contractor, or has been labelled as a self-employed person/contractor in the contract, the employer is still required to fulfil his responsibilities under the relevant labour legislation by paying back statutory benefits retroactively to the employee who is falsely labelled as a self-employed person/contractor.
+The employer may also be criminally liable in respect of the benefit items of relevant legislation.